Did you know that He-Man and She-Ra appeared at the 1985 Macy’s Thanksgiving Day Parade? It’s true! And I’ll be showing you the proof! Just you wait!

 I’ve pulled the clip from my rapidly degrading old videocassette.
 If you’re not sitting down, you might want to:

-Still, no matter how you slice it, this was the most badass thing a kid could see back in ’85.
+No matter how you slice it, this was the most badass thing a kid could see back in ’85.
 Let me walk you through the series of events, because no matter how many times you watch that clip, you’re gonna miss something…

 The float was introduced by that year’s parade host, Pat Sajak.
 For the record, Sajak was a terrific host.
 When he was excited, you saw excitement.
 When he was apprehensive, you noticed.
 The guy wore his heart on his sleeve.
-If the script called for him to introduce a triple-castle He-Man float full of people dressed like demons or warrior princesses, he would, but he wasn’t gonna pretend that it made any sense to him.
+If the script called for him to introduce a triple-castle He-Man float full of people dressed like demons and warrior princesses, he would, but he wasn’t gonna pretend that it made any sense to him.

 “Now let me explain this… the setting is on the planet of Eternia, and at the front is Castle Grayskull, which as I’m sure everyone knows is the home of He-Man, the most powerful man in the universe!
 We’ll also be seeing his arch-enemy, Skeletor, and standing on top of the Crystal Palace at the back, we’ll see He-Man’s sister, She-Ra!
 Let’s watch the action.”